Good morning! Welcome to my “Rewind Interview” with Jacqueline Oby – Ikocha of A Cooking Pot and Twisted Tales.

 I’ve been writing for a while and sometimes when family or friends read my articles they ask me why I’m waiting to publish them.
 Getting to the nitty-gritty of choosing the pieces to publish, trying to edit my material, and do all the formatting myself, was where I experienced difficulty.

 As well, I couldn’t afford professional editing since it doesn’t come cheap, so I sought out beta readers among friends.
 With that said, I think that having an editor is important, especially when one embarks on writing as a career.
-Now I am working on a compilationof stories about 40,000 words and also motivational handbook which should hopefully be published at the latter part of this year.
+Now I am working on a compilation of stories about 40,000 words and also motivational handbook which should hopefully be published in the latter part of this year.

 To break my publishing process down:

 - Sourced beta readers.